 When an act of workplace violence does occur, how your business responds is critical.
-Your Emergency Operation Plan should highlight how to stabilize the incident, establish a safe environment, communicate with your people, and ultimately transition into recovery mode.
+Your Active Shooter Response Plan should highlight how to stabilize the incident, establish a safe environment, communicate with your people, and ultimately transition into recovery mode.

 During an active shooter scenario, most people will react instinctively in one of three ways: Run.
 Hide.
 Fight.
 Fleeing from the situation should be the first course of action.
 Employee training should focus on mapping out evacuation routes ahead of time.
-Staff should also be reminded to leave behind personal items, avoid escalators/elevators, and to call 911 once safe.
+Staff should also be reminded to leave behind personal items, avoid escalators and elevators, and to call 911 once safe.
 An active shooter drill outlining explicit steps will help to minimize panic.

-If running isn’t possible, hiding in a secure location is the next best option.
-Your EOP should instruct your people to find a room with few windows and shut off the lights.
-They should lock the door, barricade it with heavy furniture, keep quiet, and remain in place until identifiable law enforcement has given the all clear.
+If running isn’t possible, hiding in a secure location is a second option.
+Your active shooter response plan should instruct your people to find a room with few windows and shut off the lights.
+They should lock the door, barricade it with heavy furniture, keep quiet, and remain hidden until identifiable law enforcement has given the all clear.

 Communication is vital

-When it comes to the response phase, one of the most impactful actions a business can take is investing in reliable, easy-to-use mass notification software.
+When it comes to active shooter preparedness, one of the most impactful actions a business can take is investing in reliable, easy-to-use mass notification software.
 Sending out communications that relay vital information is perhaps the most effective way to keep your people safe.

 An emergency communication system should meet the following criteria:

 - Two-way messaging: Allow your people to reply with status updates